 PwC announced that all the employees would receive a $250 bonus each time they took a full week's vacation.
 Similarly, many companies have introduced ongoing health and safety policies around the coronavirus.
 A few instituted particular time-away policies for their employees to care for their loved ones suffering from COVID-19.
 Others rolled out flexible work-from-home policies for employees who are uncomfortable returning to offices.

-After the challenges and disappointments faced by most people in 2020 and 2021, companies further realized the importance of employee well-being and mental health.
+After the challenges and disappointments faced by most people in 2020 and 2021, companies further realized the importance of employee well-being and mental health, leading to the increased use of mental health ehr systems to better manage and support employee wellness.

 In the coming year, you can expect more firms to de-stigmatize mental health by expanding mental health benefits.
 Companies will continue to build a culture of compassion and empathy and invest resources to meet their employees' psychological and physical needs.